Can an Apple Watch Reduce the Likelihood of Suffering a Stroke? The Innovative Study That's Tackling the Problem of AFib

 But if doctors are able to identify and treat AFib earlier, they may be able to reduce the risk of these fatal and disabling strokes, says cardiologist C. Michael Gibson, M.D., CEO of the Baim Institute for Clinical Research and founder of the Perfuse Study Group at Harvard Medical School.
 That’s why Gibson—who's studied cardiovascular health for 38 years—is consulting with Johnson & Johnson and co-leading the multiyear virtual Heartline Study with cardiologist John Spertus, M.D., the Daniel J. Lauer/Missouri Endowed Chair in Metabolic and Vascular Disease Research at the University of Missouri–Kansas City.

-As the study starts enrolling participants, we spoke with Gibson about what makes the study so innovative and how it has the potential to change the way clinical trials are conducted in the future.
+For AFib Awareness Month, Gibson shares what makes the study so innovative and how it has the potential to change the way clinical trials are conducted in the future.

 I had a family member who felt some symptoms of irregular heart rhythm.
 Using data from his Apple Watch to support our clinical decision-making, we were able to help diagnose his problem and get him the care he needed.
 With this study, we hope to be able to do that on a mass scale.ShareDid you like reading this story?
 Click the heart to show your love.